rhmk/ansible-hana-examples/README.md

 Follow the documentation on https://www.ansible.com to setup your ansible environment or ansible-tower server.
 Follow the instructions on https://access.redhat.com/documentation/en/red-hat-cloudforms/ for CloudForms

+### Use with Tower
+There is a playbook designed for use with tower.
+It calls the roles "precofigure, deployment, hsr" In tower project setup chose "hana_tower.yml" as a  playbook

 ### Getting started
 In order to use this playbook, you need a brand new RHEL6.x (x<=7) or RHEL 7.x (x<=2) installation.